Tornado outbreak sequence of April 28 – May 2, 1953: Millerville–Ashland–Lineville, Alabama

 This large, violent F4 tornado developed north of Millerville.
-It obliterated a frame home near its touchdown point, killing the two woman inside, with one of the bodies being thrown over 100 yd.
+It obliterated a frame home near its touchdown point, killing the two women inside, with one of the bodies being thrown over 100 yd.
 Moving northeastward, the tornado then struck a store in Haskins Crossroads along SR 9.
 Nine people in the store were saved when a pickup truck besides the store caught and held the roof of the building after a wall was blown in, although one woman was hospitalized due to a back injury.
 One of the occupants' home, which was right next to the store was obliterated and swept away while also damaging farm equipment and injuring cows.
 The tornado then weakened momentarily before becoming violent again south of Ashland, destroying several homes.
 Two people were critically injured in one the homes before dying at the hospital two hours later.
 Another house containing seven people was leveled, killing three people and critically injuring the four others.
 The tornado then weakened and dissipated just south of Lineville.
 Much of its path was along or parallel to SR 9.

 In all, of the approximately 170 structures hit, 19 homes and 36 other buildings were destroyed, including a gas station that was leveled, while 50 other homes and 57 other buildings were damaged.
 Chickens were killed and stripped of their feathers as well.
 There were seven fatalities, 12 injures, and $250,000 in damage.